 MOD USA/27A2/2

-RESOLUTION 157 (Rev. Guadalajara, 2010)
+RESOLUTION 157 (Rev. busan, 2014)

 Strengthening of the project execution function in ITU

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 considering

 a) No. 118 of the ITU Constitution outlining the Union's dual responsibility as a United Nations specialized agency and executing agency for implementing projects under the United Nations development system or other funding arrangements so as to facilitate and enhance telecommunication/information and communication technology (ICT) development by offering, organizing and coordinating technical cooperation and assistance activities;